nolby003/COSC340/README.md

 # Client/server message communication using sockets in Python

-### As part of my University degree BcompSci to understand computer networks and security.
+### This project was developed as part of my University course Computer networks and security (COSC340) for my degree in BcompSci.